-And the partnership is now liquidated.
+The partnership is now liquidated.

-Example 2 (with a loss on sale of noncash assets)
+Example 2 (with a loss on sale of noncash assets):

-Using the balance sheet from example #1 above assume the non-cash assets are sold for $60,000 and the partners income sharing ratio remains at 5:3:2.
+Using the balance sheet from Example 1 above, assume the noncash assets are sold for $60,000 and the partners income sharing ratio remains at 5:3:2.
 Develop a partnership liquidation schedule and all appropriate journal entries.

 Solution:

-Step #1: Sell all noncash assets and realize a gain or a loss on the sale.
+Step 1: Sell all noncash assets and realize a gain or a loss on the sale.

 To complete this step, you must determine the book value (B/V) of the noncash assets.
 You do this by adding up the values of the noncash asset accounts and subtracting the values of the contra asset accounts.
 In the above example,